Fjodor42/duplicity-pydrive-backend/README.md

 In the case of a single Google account with a large Drive, though, you might not want or be able to use that approach, and should use the following procedure instead

-### Alternative 1: Create Google project to act on your behalf
+### Alternative 1: Create a native Client ID to act on your behalf
 - Go to [Google developers console](https://console.developers.google.com) and create a project
 - Under APIs, find the "Drive API" and enable it
 - Under Credentials, click "Create new Client ID"